kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 Even without escape analysis, compilers can also perform lock coarsening, the merging of adjacent synchronized blocks using the same lock.
 For getStoogeNames, a JVM that performs lock coarsening might combine the three calls to add and the call to toString into a single lock acquisition and release, using heuristics on the relative cost of synchronization versus the instructions inside the synchronized block. [<sup>[2]</sup>](#11.3.2.2) Not only does this reduce the synchronization overhead, but it also gives the optimizer a much larger block to work with, likely enabling other optimizations.

-> <span id='11.3.2'>[2]</span>: A smart dynamic compilier can figure out that this methods always return the same string, and after the first execution recompile getStoogeNames to simply return the value returned by the first execution.
+> <span id='11.3.2'>[2]</span>: A smart dynamic compiler can figure out that this methods always return the same string, and after the first execution recompile getStoogeNames to simply return the value returned by the first execution.

-:snowflake: Don't worry excessively about the cost of uncontended synchroniztion.
+:snowflake: Don't worry excessively about the cost of uncontended synchronization.
 The basic mechanism is already quite fast, and JVMs can perform additional optimizations that further reduce or eliminate the cost.
 Instead, focus optimization efforts or areas where lock contention actually occurs.

 Synchronization by one thread can also affect the performance of other threads.
 Synchronization creates traffic on the shared memory bus; this bus has a limited bandwidth and is shared across all processors.
 If thread must compete for synchronization bandwidth, all threads using synchronization will suffer.[<sup>[3]</sup>](#11.3.2.3)